htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/process.md

 The server team took care of the infrastructure for the project.
 This team was responsible for things like claiming the URL "bloompipe.de" and setting up a storage and email server and maintaining our CI/CD solution.
 A great concern was to provide our two parallel working infrastructures: Production and Development.
 Our Development Server as a so called "CI Runner" is linked to GitLab, which we used for our codebase, and whenever something is published there, an automated CI pipeline will be run to be able to have the latest code running on our development servers to test it in the right environment with all other models existing.
 We also took care to integrate our external GPU sever into the pipelines, to have the computing power, needed for the image generation with StyleGAN.

 ## Team Web
-This is where the magic of all teams comes together.
+This is where the magic of all teams come together.
+That's because the web team develeoped the website and webapp, where the user ulimately interacts with the product.
 {{</section>}}

 {{<section title="Future">}}
 ## Let it Bloom
 We are now Ready and Online with our first public version to make the internet bloom.
-All creators, musicians, producers, techies or hobbyists, are invited to try our tool.
+All creators, musicians, producers, techies or hobbyists, are invited to try out our tool.

 ## New Styles
 New hand-selected and elaborately trained sets will be added to the existing styles.
 Also if you have a favorite Style, please send us your recommendation and we will consider training them in our gym that is a GPU farm.